What Principles to Be Followed in a Workplace?

 July 27, 2020

-Use a towel, flannel or a cushion so you can reach underneath the shoulder blades, at the middle of the back.
+Use a towel, flannel, or a cushion so you can reach underneath the shoulder blades, at the middle of the back.

-• Scoot the bottom in the chair.
+• Scoot the bottom of the chair.

 • Now keep the stretch and lean back from the hips.
-Stick to your midback and stretch on the towel.
+Stick to your mid back and stretch on the towel.

-• Get out of the minicrunch position and relax.
+• Get out of the mini crunch position and relax.

 • Roll the shoulders and rest the hands close to the body.